-An award-winning journalist and bestselling author on the lessons she’s learned on her way to building a successful writing career.
+The lessons I’ve learned on my way to building a fun and profitable writing career.

 Want to build a successful writing career?
 Here’s how to do it.

 - Always have at least twenty story ideas in circulation, more if you’re doing this full time.
 (Try these prompts for inspiration.)